 - Decreases the need for complicated surgical procedures

-- Improves stability, prevent neurologic deterioration or can improve neurologic status
+- Improves stability, prevent neurologic deterioration or can improve the neurologic status

 - Reduction within the first few hours of injury may lead to dramatic improvement in neurologic status.

-There is no effective closed reduction technique for thoracolumbar spine.
+There is no effective closed reduction technique for the thoracolumbar spine.